finn473/micci-scrape/README.md

 # micci-scrape
-Ever told by your boss: "Please scrape this website of all information!" and it turns out there are around 700 entries into the site?
+Ever been told by your boss: "Please scrape this website of all information!" and it turns out there are around 700 entries into the site?
 Well yeah I've been there man, thats why I made this.

 The is a short Python script I made to make life easier for me.
 Basically just scrape all of the information from the MICCI website, also since its a .aspx site, I cannot for the life of me manage to only use the requests library for this one, so I opted to use Selenium instead.